Glossary

 KPI (Key Performance Indicator) A goal type for ongoing metrics with a target value, unit, and baseline.
 Updated continuously rather than marked complete.

-Living Execution Plan The shared, continuously-updated view of what an Execution Scope is actually doing — what matters, who owns what, what changed, and what's at risk.
-One plan per scope.
+Living Execution Plan The shared, continuously-updated view of what a Workspace is actually doing — what matters, who owns what, what changed, and what's at risk.
+One plan per Workspace.
 Updated through the execution loop: meetings produce signals → reports surface them → human review confirms → plan updates.
 Always capitalize.

-Member A person added to an Execution Scope who participates in its plan, meetings, and tasks.
-Members can hold the Owner role (accountable for the scope) or the Member role.
+Member A person added to a Workspace who participates in its plan, meetings, and tasks.
+Members can hold the Owner role (accountable for the Workspace) or the Member role.

 Milestone A goal type for qualitative outcomes with a clear completion point.
 Milestones include an Action Plan — a list of steps toward the outcome.